Agilefreaks/FreaksCatalog-API/README.md

 * This order only needs to be placed once

-Otherwise it is enought to place the next order
+Otherwise it is enough to place the next order

 ```bash